scipy/scipy.org/www/getting-started.rst

 Jupyter runs by calling to `IPython <https://ipython.org/>`_ behind the scenes, but IPython itself also acts as a standalone tool.
 A *command-line* of individual statements and returned values, IPython is useful for debugging and experimenting.

+Code Editors and IDE's (Integrated Development Environments) facilitate the writing of scripts, packages, and libraries.
+These tools handle projects, like SciPy itself, that start to grow larger and more complicated.
+Separate files can hold frequently used functions, types, variables, and analysis scripts for simpler, more maintainable, and more reusable code.

-Editors for scripts run from minimal, like Window's Notepad or `Emacs <https://www.gnu.org/software/emacs/>`_ , to the fully-featured and customizable, like `Atom <https://atom.io/>`_ or `Visual Studio Code <https://code.visualstudio.com/>`_ .
-Jupyter and IPython work well for interacting with code and experimenting, but scripts, files with a `*.py` extension, form backends, infrastructure, or anything heavy-duty.
+Code editors run from minimal, like Window's Notepad or `Emacs <https://www.gnu.org/software/emacs/>`_ , to the fully-featured and customizable, like `Atom <https://atom.io/>`_ ,`Visual Studio Code <https://code.visualstudio.com/>`_ , or PyCharm <https://www.jetbrains.com/pycharm/>`_ .
+Features include syntax highlighting, the ability to execute code, debugging tools, autocompletion, and project management.

 Hello SciPy
 ===========